David Burke (neurophysiologist)

 David James Burke AO (born 11 May 1944) is an Australian neurologist and clinical neurophysiologist.
 He has held senior positions at the Prince of Wales Hospital, University of New South Wales and University of Sydney.
 He led one of two teams that formed the Prince of Wales Medical Research Institute, which was renamed Neuroscience Research Australia in 2010.
 His career has included a focus on the role of spinal cord circuits in the control of movement, the excitability of peripheral nerve axons in health and disease, and other areas of clinical neurophysiology.

 Education

-Burke was born on 11 May 1944 in Trundle, N.S.W., attended primary school at Trundle Central School and secondary school at Sydney Grammar School (1956–1960), as a boarder at "School House" in Randwick.
-He studied medicine at the University of Sydney (1961–1966), graduating MB, BS in 1967.
+Burke was born on 11 May 1944 in Trundle, New South Wales, attended primary school at Trundle Central School and secondary school at Sydney Grammar School (1956–1960), as a boarder at "School House" in Randwick.
+He studied medicine at the University of Sydney (1961–1966), graduating MB BS in 1967.
 In 1969, he became a postgraduate research scholar for the degree, Doctor of Medicine (MD) from the University of New South Wales, graduating in 1972, and in 1983 he was awarded the higher doctorate, Doctor of Science (DSc), also by the University of New South Wales.